thomascastleman/hospitals-residents/README.md

 ## Usage

-Initially, make sure to include the module in your entry point file:
+Initially, make sure to include the module at some point:
 ```javascript
 var hr = require('hospitals-and-residents');
 ```